The law and best practice for the renaming of streets and buildings (December 2020) page 33

 1. The Legislative Frameworks currently refer to engagement as follows:

-• Section 18, 1925 Act - requirement to put up notices, although interestingly unlike the following sections below there is no reference to objections being sought/considered;
+• Section 18, 1925 Act - requirement to put up notices, although interestingly unlike the following sections below there is no reference to objections being sought/considered (only when naming a new street in England, naming of new streets and alterations in Wales);

-• Section 6, 1939 Act - requirement to put up or to use a circular and invite objections prior to altering/assigning a street name;
+• Section 6, 1939 Act - requirement to put up or to use a circular and invite objections prior to altering/assigning a street name (in the case of alterations of existing street names then the 2023 Act requirements to demonstrate necessary support apply);

 • Section 11, 1933 Act - requirement to serve notice on owners and invite representations prior to substituting building name;

-• Section 13, Oxfordshire Act 1985 (as an example of a Local Act) - requirement to put up notices and serve notice on owners/occupiers prior to altering a street name and invite objections.
+• Section 13, Oxfordshire Act 1985 (as an example of a Local Act) - requirement to put up notices and serve notice on owners/occupiers prior to altering a street name and invite objections; and

 2. A consultation obligation does not need to be expressly set out in statute1 although if a legislative framework requires consultation for certain aspects and not for others that may re-but any suggestion that there should be consultation on the other decisions.